How to Prevent Diaper Blowouts: A Mom’s Guide

 Want to avoid diaper blowouts?
 Follow these tips to prevent blowouts up the back, leaking out the leg, diaper overflowing, and fitting a diaper properly.
 A diaper blowout happens when the diaper just can’t contain all the poop or pee.
 I’ve summarized these diaper blowout solutions step-by-step below.
 Or keep reading for detailed instructions on preventing diaper blowouts.

-- To prevent or avoid diaper blowouts, first make sure the diaper is on properly: pulled up to the belly button, the leg ruffles pulled out, and the tabs fastened straight and snug.
+- To prevent or avoid baby diaper blowouts, first make sure the diaper is on properly: pulled up to the belly button, the leg ruffles pulled out, and the tabs fastened straight and snug.

 - Second, the diaper should be the right size.
 Your diaper may be too big or too small.